ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/tmgmt_dgt_connector/README.md

 The custom DGT cart can be accessed through the following url "admin/tmgmt/dgt_cart".
 The cart shows all the currently created bundles.
 Each bundle is created based on the target languages of the items sent into the cart.
-Once in a bundle, the items inside them can be edited and extra metadata added by using edit option.
+Once in a bundle, the Edit option allows to see the items inside a bundle, edit its context data and also to remove items if needed.
 The Discard option will delete the bundle and remove all the items in it.
 The Send option will create a Translation request which will then follow the usual workflow of the TMGMT module.

+#### Translation checkout page

 In the translation checkout page, the translator ```TMGMT DGT Translator``` must be used.

 # Configuration